 About Me

 Hello!
-My name is Samantha Wu and I am a final-year Ph.D.
-Candidate in Astrophysics at Caltech.
+My name is Samantha Wu and I am a Carnegie Theoretical Astrophysics Center Fellow, based at Carnegie Observatories in Pasadena.
+I completed my Ph.D. in Astrophysics at Caltech in May 2024.
 For my research, I work on theoretical stellar astrophysics, using numerical calculations to study the interiors of stars.
-My Ph.D. advisor is Jim Fuller.

 Before coming to Caltech, I earned bachelor's degrees in Applied Mathematics and Astrophysics at UC Berkeley.
-At Berkeley, I worked on TDEs with Dr. Eric Coughlin and the numerics of GRMHD simulations with Dr. Philipp Moesta.
-Between graduating from Berkeley and starting at Caltech, I worked with Dr. Enrico Ramirez-Ruiz at UC Santa Cruz on multi-dimensional hydrodynamical simulations of stellar mergers.
+At Berkeley, I started out in astronomy research with projects about TDEs and the numerics of GRMHD simulations.
+Between graduating from Berkeley and starting at Caltech, I worked on multi-dimensional hydrodynamical simulations of stellar mergers with Professor Enrico Ramirez-Ruiz's group at UC Santa Cruz.

 Research